About this blog

 Over the years, fall has by far become my favorite time of the year to fish and a central component of that is the salmon spawn.
 For trout, salmon arrive at the perfect time, providing a critical energy rich food supply - salmon eggs are about 3 times as energy rich as aquatic insects - just before the lean winter months arrive.
 This wealth of food often attracts migratory trout from far and wide and when timed right makes for the best fishing of the year.
 Generally I find that Labor Day kicks off the season, but every river is a little different and sometimes it pays to get in early while the trout are hungry and still anticipating the incoming salmon run.

-It was this thinking, as well as a desire to see how the river had changed after the high flows of winter that led myself and Dyllon to hope in the car and head for the river on a stormy mid-August afternoon.
+It was this thinking, as well as a desire to see how the river had changed after the high flows of winter that led myself and Dyllon to hope in the car and head for the water on a stormy mid-August afternoon.

 Low water and stormy weather